vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/07/103_xatriyaH/_index.md

 +++
 ## Comment
 Found also in Paipp. xx.
-Used by Kāuç.
+Used by Kāuś.
 (59. 19) with hymn 17 etc. (see under 17).

 ## Translations